-Portraits
+Home > Portraits

 For three hundred years there has been no known extant portrait of Robert Hooke.
 Some believe that Sir Isaac Newton might have been responsible for this, whilst others doubt that such a portrait ever existed.
 Felicity Henderson has summarised the arguments:

-There have been some attempts to reconstruct a portrait from contemporary descriptions of Hooke's appearance, including those by John Aubrey and Richard Waller.
+There have been some attempts to reconstruct a portrait from the accounts of Aubrey and Waller.
 In 2003 a 'Portraying Robert Hooke' competition was run by the Library of the Royal Society to mark the tercentenary of his death.
 The prize was donated by the Royal Institution of Chartered Surveyors.

 Of these modern reconstructions, the best known are the series of paintings by Rita Greer.
 Examples of her work are on display at Gresham College, the Open University and Willen Church: